How are NFTs and intellectual property related?

 Many don’t ever financially benefit from art… according to popular lore, Vincent van Gogh sold only one painting in his entire life.
 NFTs make it so artists are more likely to earn money and less likely to be ripped off.

-So how is IP related?
+So how is IP related to NFTs?

 This is where IP comes in.